Overv/VulkanTutorial/04_Vertex_buffers/01_Vertex_buffer_creation.md

 However, we're not just interested in a memory type that is suitable for the vertex buffer.
 We also need to be able to write our vertex data to that memory.
-The `memoryTypes` array consists of `VkMemoryHeap` structs that specify the heap and properties of each type of memory.
+The `memoryTypes` array consists of `VkMemoryType` structs that specify the heap and properties of each type of memory.
 The properties define special features of the memory, like being able to map it so we can write to it from the CPU.
 This property is indicated with `VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT`, but we